 Marcus joined Gollancz as an Editor at the beginning of 2011, and is greatly enjoying the chance to work on the kind of books he’s always read.
 His shelves at home are groaning.
 Previously, he spent ten years as a bookseller for Blackwell’s, ending up as Sales Manager for their flagship London shop on Charing Cross Road.
 He lives with his partner, a historian and novelist, and their very small child, who is going to know more about SFF then anyone else at nursery.
 This may not be a good thing.

-Jen works in the Gollancz/Indigo marketing team.
+Jen works in the Gollancz/Indigo marketing teams.
 Originally from New York, she talks too loud (and far too fast).
 When not marketing books or devising evil genius plans (as she prefers to think of marketing) she reads too much, adventures as much as possible and is learning the difference between US and UK English (it’s a complex process).
-She has a weakness for brilliant YA novels, fairytales, myths, chocolate tea and trashy American TV.
+She has a weakness for brilliant genre and YA novels, fairytales, myths, chocolate tea and trashy American TV.
 She also has a pathological hatred of mayo.
 You can follow her on Twitter: @gennmcmenemy

 Hannah is the newest member of the Marketing team.
 She is gently being coaxed in the world of SF by swapping geeking out at Arrested Development to knowing her Abercrombie from her Aaronovitch.
 Hannah can often be seen in the office eating other people’s snacks and asking Jen her 18th question of the day, whilst working on trying to make people love the books she has just fallen in love with through the power of social media, and trying to sneak terrible puns into copy.
 She loves breakfast foods above all things, and will aggressively justify why Mean Girls is in her top three films when questioned, leaving you to wish you’d never asked and/or for early death.
 You can follow her on Twitter: @hatkinson_.
 You cannot follow her in real life.

 Mark is the Online Key Accounts Director at the Orion Publishing Group.
 He also writes and is currently working on a number of script projects, including OUR ROBOT OVERLORDS for director Jon Wright and Piers Tempest’s Tempo Productions.
-You can follow him on Twitter @markstay or or read his blog at http://unusuallytallstories.wordpress.com
+You can follow him on Twitter @markstay or or read his blog at: http://unusuallytallstories.wordpress.com

 Paul S is the Audio & Digital Manager.
 After a childhood reading Terry Pratchett and Anne McCaffrey, Paul Stark fell into publishing following a Christmas selling books and eighteen months working in stripes in an American themed restaurant.
 After three years selling sub-rights he is now a member of the Orion audio and digital team.
 He lives in Blackheath in south east London, and his favourite authors are Patrick Rothfuss, Scott Lynch, Joe Abercrombie and Téa Obreht.
 He also knows how to make balloon animals.